 Presented by Michelle Pitt

+Ms. Pitt stated that the Council, by ordinance, needs to approve a meeting schedule for the upcoming year.
+She read off the dates the Tooele City Council is proposed to meet.

-Councilman Wardle moved to approve .
-Councilman seconded the motion.
+Councilman Pruden moved to approve Ordinance 2015-26 An Ordinance of the Tooele City Council Establishing the Dates, Time and Place of its Public Meetings.
+Councilwoman Winn seconded the motion.
 The vote was as follows: Councilman Wardle, “Aye”, Councilman Pruden, “Aye”, Councilwoman Winn, “Aye”, Councilman McCall, “Aye”, Chairman Pratt, “Aye”.

 7. Resolution 2015-50 A Resolution of the Tooele City Council Adopting Tooele City’s Updated Water Conservation Plan